vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 * **Reply messages** of messages sent from Odoo are routed to their original discussion thread (and to the inbox of all its followers) by the alias of the model if there is any or by the catchall alias (**catchall@**).
-Replies to messages of models that don't have a custom alias will use the catchall alias (`catchall@mycompany.odoo.com`).
+Replies to messages of models that don't have a custom alias will use the catchall alias (`catchall@mycompany.leansoft.vn`).
 The catchall address, however, does not have another action attached to it like other aliases might, it is only used to collect replies.
 * **Bounced messages** are used as a Return-Path.
-One example this is especially useful for is in `Odoo Email Marketing <https://www.odoo.com/page/email-marketing>`__.
+One example this is especially useful for is in `Odoo Email Marketing <https://leansoft.vn/page/email-marketing>`__.
 In this case bounces are opt-out based on if the email bounced too many times (5) in the last month and the bounces are separated by one week.
 This is done to avoid blacklisting someone because of a mail server error.
 If these circumstances are met then the email is considered invalid and is